 You obviously don’t want to have a tactical pen that’s flimsy and threatens to crumple when any kind of force is applied.

-Instead, make sure your tactical pen is made of materials like aluminum, titanium, or steel.
+Instead, make sure your tactical pen is made of materials like high grade aluminum, titanium, or stainless steel.
 These metals are lightweight, so the pen won’t feel like a stone in your pocket, but durable enough to do some damage if necessary.

 That combination is what makes the best tactical pen, like the Hoffman Richter Stinger “spy pen”, which is machined out of a block of aircraft grade aluminum and coated with titanium matte black finish makes it a great everyday carry for your bug out bag.

 Tactical pens are also used for writing in out of the ordinary conditions.
 The best pens can write in extreme heat, extreme cold, and even (with pens that have pressurized ink cartridges) upside down.

 You want to make sure that your pen will still function if you have to write in the rain and it gets a little wet.
 Where other pens would fail, your tactical pen should succeed.